zlpure/pytorch-practice/README.md

 ### Some Basic PyTorch Practice
-This is some [PyTorch](http://pytorch.org/) tutorial code for machine learning newers to master the basic knowleadges of this framework.
-And [PyTorch](http://pytorch.org/) is a deep learning framework that puts Python first, which you can use to  your ideas efficiently.
-At the beginning, it is recommended to finish [Official Pytorch Tutorial](http://pytorch.org/tutorials/).
+These are some [PyTorch](http://pytorch.org/) tutorial codes for machine learning tiros to master the basic knowledge of this framework.
+And [PyTorch](http://pytorch.org/) is a deep learning framework that puts Python first, which you can use to code your ideas efficiently.
+In the beginning, it is recommended to finish [Official Pytorch Tutorial](http://pytorch.org/tutorials/).

 ### Table of Contents
 * [Some Basics](https://github.com/zlpure/pytorch-practice/blob/master/some%20basics.py)